Henry V the Iron

 Henry V (III) (Henryk V; c.
 1319 – after 8 April 1369), was a Duke of Żagań since 1342, from 1349 Duke of half-Głogów, and from 1363 Duke of half-Ścinawa.
 He was the only son of Henry IV (II) the Faithful, Duke of Żagań, by his wife Matilda, daughter of Herman, Margrave of Brandenburg-Salzwedel.
+Henry was nicknamed Henry the Iron (Żelazny) for the consistency and ruthlessness of his acts.
+Immediately after he took control over the government, he oriented his politics towards recovery lands that were lost during his late father's rule.

 Life

 The young Henry V gained his political experience at the side of his father, taking part in negotiations with his Jan of Ścinawa in 1341, who give Wschowa to them.
 A year later, the death of his father made Henry V the new ruler of Żagań.

-He was nicknamed "the Iron" (Żelazny) for the consistency and ruthlessness of his acts.
-Immediately after he took control over the government, Henry V oriented his politics towards recovery lands that were lost during his late father's rule.

 In 1343 Henry V refused to pay tribute to Bohemia and tried to recover Głogów, which was occupied by King John of Bohemia after the death of his uncle Przemko II in 1331.
 At the same time, King Casimir III the Great of Poland used the confusion that reigned in Silesia to take Wschowa.
 In the subsequent conflict, supported by his uncles Konrad I of Oleśnica and Jan of Ścinawa, Henry V forced the retreat of the Polish troops under the walls of Ścinawa.
 However, thanks to the losses among Konrad I's army, the Polish king was able to retain the last Greater Poland lands which had been in the hands of Henry III's descendants.

 Although his defeat was not too serious, Henry V sent a message to Casimir III the Great, asking for peace.
 The Polish troops left Żagań, and a meeting between the king and Henry V took place.
 Casimir III treated him with honors and left him all the lands who he had occupied during the conflict, except Wschowa.